JahnelGroup/challenges/todo-list/README.md

 ## Phase I (Proof of Concept)

 ### Functional Requirements

-* Upon loading the app for the firs time the user shall be presented with a single empty task list
+* Upon loading the app for the first time the user should be presented with a single empty task list
-* When the user enters a task in the "To-do" textbox and clicks the add button, it will get added to the list
+* When the user enters a task in the "To-do" textbox and clicks the add button or hits the enter key, it will get added to the list
-* If they type a task and hit the enter key, it will also get added to the list
+* The user should be presented with the ability to remove a task from the task list with a delete link or button
+* The user does not need the ability to edit a task in this Phase
-* If the user refreshes the page, the task list will be cleared
+* If the user refreshes the page, the entire task list will be cleared

 ### Non-functional Requirements
 * The app must be web based and rendered in a [web browser](https://en.wikipedia.org/wiki/Web_browser)